 This Bangkok river boat tour took us 55 minutes.
 But your Bangkok canal tour can be easily expanded by covering a bigger distance.

 You could opt to visit places like the Royal Thai Barge Museum, an Orchid Farm, or – on the weekends – Taling Chan floating market.
 Unfortunately, we didn’t get to see this market, but we were told that it’s one of the more authentic markets of Bangkok where vendors cook and serve fresh seafood directly on the boats.

 The moment you leave the Chao Phraya River, you enter a different world.
 It’s even separated by a lock, since the water level of the canals is lower than in the river.

 Taking a canal tour through this old part of Bangkok showed us a very different part of the city.
-So close and yet a world apart from the hustle and the bustle of the busy streets in the city centre or the modern skyscrapers you see in the distance… This part of town had such a peaceful atmosphere, sometimes it felt as if the time stood still here.
+So close and yet a world apart from the hustle and the bustle of the busy streets in the city center or the modern skyscrapers you see in the distance… This part of town had such a peaceful atmosphere.
+Sometimes it felt as if the time stood still here.